 A picture of beta cells made in a lab from stem cells, which can be grown into any cell.

 VX-880 is an exciting potential treatment for type 1 diabetes involving transplanting lab grown insulin-producing beta cells into people with T1D.
 This allows the body to produce its own insulin again, reducing the need for insulin injections.

 A clinical trial is currently underway in the United States to test the therapy in participants with type 1.
-Read more about what clinical trials are on this page of our research section.
+Read more about what clinical trials are.

 All the participants recruited for the trial of VX-880 have impaired hypoglycemic awareness, meaning they struggle to tell when they are having a hypo, which results in severe hypoglycemia.